They are busy, but they enjoy both.

-My children took time to understand what they said.
+My children took some time to understand what they said.

-After we passed each other a while, my son finally said "I'm good, thank you.
+A while after we passed the man, my son finally said "I'm good, thank you.
 And you?".

-But he already went far from us at that time, but he told to them in a loud voice,
+But he already had gone far from us by that time, but he said to them in a loud voice:

 We were very glad to see his reaction.